petegq/blog/src/data/notebook/useful-shell.md

 cd
 ```

-or back to the last dir you came format
+or back to the last dir you came from

 ```shell
 cd -